No matter how much research or planning you do, there will be things that surprise you on your first trip (and your second and third and...).

 Disney World is over 40 square miles, about the size of San Francisco and twice the size of Manhattan

-Disney World (which includes 4 theme parks, 2 water parks, ESPN Wide World of Sports, Disney Quest, Disney Springs and 21 hotels) is over 25,000 acres.
+Disney World (which includes 4 theme parks, 2 water parks, ESPN Wide World of Sports, Disney Springs and over 20 hotels) is over 25,000 acres.

 By comparison, the whole Disneyland resort area (which includes the 2 parks, 3 hotels and Downtown Disney) is about 500 acres.